 When the subject in unrealized, the test node is selected as follows.
 The strands are considered in reverse order, and the first unrealized node in one of the strands is used as the test node.
-The program happens to try atoms for critical messages before it tries encryptions, but the overall results should be independent of the algorithms used to select test nodes and critical messages, an assertion that requires justification.
+By default, the program tries encryptions for critical messages before it tries atoms.
 The encryptions considered as critical messages are obtained using the encryptions function in the algebra interface.